Clinical Movement

 LevodopaPoor/transientPoor/absentPoor/absentModest/variableExcellent/sustained

-CognitionPreserved until lateFrontal/executiveAsymmetric cortical deficitsEarly fluctuating dementiaLate dementia (≥10 yr)
+CognitionPreserved until lateFrontal/executiveAsymmetric cortical deficitsEarly fluctuating dementiaLate dementia (commonly >10 yr from motor onset; ~80% by 20 yr)

 AutonomicEarly, severeMildMinimalModerateLate, mild-moderate